-Please note this story also appears on the Calgary Guardian website under the title, From Police Outpost to Modern City.
+Please note this story first appeared on the Calgary Guardian website under the same name, but this version has additional photographs.

 |Looking up at the swanky tree at Sunshine Village.
 Photo Credit: Sunshine Village|